4-ingredient mini breads made from cooked brown rice and chickpea flour. They are naturally vegan and gluten-free, plus, only 45 calories each.

-Homemade cashew cheez was equally scrumptious:
+Homemade cashew cheese was equally scrumptious:

 In addition to lunch, breakfasts, and snacks, these would be fantastic as make-ahead bases for a range of appetizer toppings, or perhaps cucumber, watercress or lemon curd for tea sandwiches.

-- Preheat oven to 350F.
+Preheat oven to 350F.
 Grease or spray 9 cups of a standard muffin tin.

-- In a blender or foo processor, process the brown rice and water until blended and mostly smooth.
+In a blender or foo processor, process the brown rice and water until blended and mostly smooth.
 Add the remaining ingredients; blend until well combined, stopping to scrape down blender with a spatula at least once.

-- Divide batter evenly (about 2 tablespoons per cup)between prepared cups; smooth tops with moistened fingertips.
+Divide batter evenly (about 2 tablespoons per cup)between prepared cups; smooth tops with moistened fingertips.

-- Bake in preheated oven for 18 to 20 minutes until set at centers.
+Bake in preheated oven for 18 to 20 minutes until set at centers.
 Cool in tin for 5 minutes then remove to a wire rack and cool breads completely.